cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

 -   endpoint: The URL where the environment is being served.
-This is used by the Orchestrator to connect to the environment using the `EnvironmentEndpoint` gRPC service.
+This is used by the Orchestrator to connect to the environment using the `EnvironmentSP` gRPC service.
 -   config: (optional) The user config for the environment.
 -   implementation: (optional) The name of the implementation of the environment to run.